 down the pushrod tube.
 It takes awhile for oil to get to the top end, and you do not want it running dry while the oil is making it's way up there.

 - Do yourself a gigantic favor and replace the two lower intake manifold bolts with hex head bolts, so that you can easily get to them with a standard wrench.
 The size you want is 5/16-18 x 3/4.

 - After assembly, but before touching the starter button or installing spark plugs, turn the motor over using the rear wheel through two full revolutions of the crankshaft to check for any mechanical

 interference of components.
 The starter is very unforgiving and it will damage parts if something is amiss.
 If you feel any mechanical interference, disassemble to investigate the root cause.

-- For break-in purposes, any low cost grade of 20W-50 oil will be fine.
+- OIL: For break-in purposes, any low cost grade of 20W-50 oil will be fine.
 We actually use the Wal-Mart branded stuff that comes in gallon containers.
 After break-in (see below), change your oil and

 use your favorite brand of high quality 20W-50 motor oil, preferably something formulated for air-cooled V-Twins.

 - Tune Your Kit Properly.
 It is absolutely imperative that your motor have appropriate ignition timing and fueling for it's new engine kit, else the kit will be damaged in short order.
 You need to put a safe tune into

 it initially, and then after break-in you can fine tune it for maximum performance.
 Please be aware that we cannot warranty kits damaged by improper tuning, so take this seriously please!

 If you're farming out your installation, please make SURE the installer gets a copy of these tuning instructions and follows them.
 Shop installs account for less than 10% of our sales but also account for